rameshuv/bonus-hunt-guesser/README.md

 ## Shortcodes

 ### `[bhg_user_guesses]`
-Display guesses submitted by a user.
+Display guesses submitted for a specific bonus hunt.
+Pass `id` to target a hunt; omit it to use the most recent active hunt.

 - `timeline`: limit results to `day`, `week`, `month`, `year`, or the legacy aliases `this_week`, `this_month`, `this_year`, `last_year`.